 Casino Royale (2006)

-James Bond: [laughing - after being stuck five times with a knotted rope] Now the whole world's gonna know that you died scratching my balls!
+James Bond: [laughing - after being stuck five times with a knotted rope inside a steel chamber] Now the whole world's gonna know that you died scratching my balls!

 Le Chiffre: [holding the rope over one shoulder] Oh...
 I died?
 I died?

 James Bond: [laughing] Yeah!
 'Cause no matter what you do, I'm not gonna give you the password which means your clients are gonna hunt you down and cut you into little pieces of meat while you're still breathing.
 Because if you kill me, there'll be nowhere else to hide.